 Viral heart disease, also known as myocarditis, is a heart condition caused by a virus.
 The virus attacks the heart muscle, causing inflammation and disrupting the electrical pathways that signal the heart to beat properly.
 Most of the time, the body will heal itself and you may never know you had a problem.
 However, in rare cases, the infection itself and the resulting inflammation can damage and weaken the heart.
 This can also trigger heart failure and heart rhythm irregularities.

 Symptoms may include fever, fatigue, and chest pains.
-It doesn’t usually cause death, but may result in permanent heart damage, particularly if it recurs a second time.
+It doesn’t usually cause death, but it may result in permanent heart damage, particularly if it recurs.
 This virus is transmitted through fecal material, so some of the best prevention methods are washing your hands and improving your overall hygiene.

-This virus causes the so-called “fifth disease,” a mild rash illness that’s more common in children than adults.
+This virus causes the so-called fifth disease, an illness characterized by mild rash that’s more common in children than adults.
 It’s also occasionally associated with acute myocarditis.
 The virus spreads through saliva or nasal mucus.
 Washing your hands and covering your mouth and nose when you cough or sneeze can help reduce the spread of the virus.

 Known as the virus that causes German measles, rubella can cause viral heart infection.
 It’s also associated with miscarriages, stillbirths, and birth defects.
 It can cause myocarditis if it infects the heart, although it’s not common.
 A vaccine against rubella is available.